 In the second programme, the historian explores how science and detection influenced the popular culture of murder during Victorian times.
 Writers including Charles Dickens and Wilkie Collins were fascinated by grisly crimes, and the literary genre that came out of it captured the imagination of readers.
 The presenter also reveals that when Jack the Ripper began his reign of terror in London at the same time Robert Louis Stevenson's Dr Jekyll and Mr Hyde was published, the idea of the serial killer was introduced to the British public

 - Season 1 Episode 1: The New Taste for Blood

-The historian examines the dark history behind Britain's fascination with murder.
-In the first edition, she explores how notorious killings were transformed into popular entertainment in the first half of the 19th century
+An examination of the dark history behind Britain's fascination with murder.
+In the first edition, historian and curator Lucy Worsley explores how notorious killings were transformed into popular entertainment in the first half of the 19th century

 Comments - what do you think of A Very British Murder with Lucy Worsley?